NCAR/ncar-python-tutorial/README.rst

   ./jlab-dav --matlab

-On Hobart, you can do the following.
+On your local machine, you can simply do the following.

 .. code:: bash

-  cd scripts
-  ./jlab-hobart
+   jupyter lab